ICanBoogie/Routing/README.md

 ### Filtering a route collection

-Sometimes you want to work with a subset of a route collection, for instance the routes related to the admin area.
+Sometimes you want to work with a subset of a route collection, for instance the routes related to the admin area of a website.
 The `filter()` method filters routes using a callable filter and returns a new [RouteCollection][].

-The following example demonstrates how to filter _index_ routes in a "admin" namespace.
+The following example demonstrates how to filter _index_ routes in an "admin" namespace.
 You can provide a closure, but it's best to create filter classes that you can extend and reuse:

 ```php